corazawaf/coraza-coreruleset/README.md

 # Coraza Coreruleset
-Coraza Coreruleset is a Go package meant to provide the [OWASP CRS](https://github.com/coreruleset/coreruleset) in an easy and consumable way to be embedded in a Go application.
+Coraza Coreruleset is a Go package meant to provide the [OWASP CRS](https://github.com/coreruleset/coreruleset) and [OWASP CRS Plugins](https://github.com/coreruleset/plugin-registry) in an easy and consumable way to be embedded in a Go application.
 Alongside the unmodified CRS, the [Coraza configuration file](https://github.com/corazawaf/coraza/blob/main/coraza.conf-recommended) is also provided.
 ## Usage

 In order to use CRS, you need to load the coreruleset FileSystem: